ajmachado42/Air-Quality-in-the-USA/README.md

 Training and testing variability across multiple years would give more variability insights to determine causes.

-Other variables like proximity to industrial areas, population, feature relationships, etc. might also be useful.
+Other variables like proximity to industrial areas, population, feature relationships, etc.

+Using ground data versus atmostpheric data.

+- For satellite data to work, we must have a clear, cloud-free sky for accurate measurements
+- Snow/ice reflectance obscures measurements
+- Satellites can only make measurements during the day, leaving out a lot of readings that should be happening at night when conditions change
+- Ground-based monitors typically take hourly measurements while satellite capability is much sparser

 ---